Houghton University: First Year Honors

-A distinctive First Year Honors Program is for qualified first-year students.
+A First Year Honors Program is for qualified first-year students.
 There are two options: London Honors, and Science Honors.
 Previously the university offered a Contemporary Contexts program, but was replaced by London Honors in 2014.
 During London Honors, students spend their spring semester in London studying the development of the western world.
-East Meets West involves taking integrated classes during normal semester then traveling abroad during "May Term", exploring the roots of Western culture.
+London Honors involves taking integrated classes during the fall semester, then traveling to London in the spring semester, where the city becomes their classroom.
 Science Honors takes place during both first-year semesters at Houghton, involving research in recent real-world issues such as fuel-efficiency, climate change, and energy sources.
-The theme for 2012-13 was Global Warming and ways in which to improve Houghton's efforts in environmentalism.
+The theme for 2012–13 was Global Warming and ways in which to improve Houghton's efforts in environmentalism.
 As part of this commitment, the school has built one of the largest solar arrays in the state of New York, with a ribbon cutting ceremony on April 17, 2015.